goschtl/zope/Sandbox/gotcha/z3c.taskqueue/src/z3c/taskqueue/README.txt

 Now, let's define a new task that causes an error:

   >>> def error(input):
-  ...     raise remotetask.task.TaskError('An error occurred.')
+  ...     raise taskqueue.task.TaskError('An error occurred.')

   >>> zope.component.provideUtility(
-  ...     remotetask.task.SimpleTask(error), name='error')
+  ...     taskqueue.task.SimpleTask(error), name='error')

 Now add and execute it: